-- (1) Includes \$71,635 in salary and \$113,175 paid under our annual incentive plan in connection with Mr. LeMay's service as Executive Chairman through June 26, 2013. - (2) Mr. Collins and Lord Hollick were appointed to the board effective as of June 26, 2013. - (3) Messrs.
-Collins, Lavine and Minnetian resigned from the board effective as of December 18, 2013.
-Lord Hollick resigned from the board effective as of March 31, 2014. - (4) The amounts reported in this column are valued based on the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-See Note 12, "Share-Based Compensation," to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, which is incorporated by reference herein, for a discussion of the relevant assumptions used in calculating these amounts.
-The following table sets forth, by grant date, the number of options and deferred shares units held by each director as of December 31, 2013 and the grant date fair value of each award with respect to service as a director in 2013.
-It also includes, in the case of Messrs.
-LeMay and Crandall, an allocation of additional vested units in AC Management LLC upon reallocation of forfeited units entitling them to approximately 8,118 and 867 shares of our common stock, respectively.
+- (4) Messrs.
+Crandall and Thorne elected to defer the cash portion of their annual retainer and, in the case of Mr. Thorne, his additional cash payment for service as a chair of the Nominating and Corporate Governance Committee, in the form of deferred share units granted under our Omnibus Plan.
+The number of deferred share units they received and the grant date fair value for those deferred share units are included in the table below together with the regular equity portion of their annual retainer. - (5) The amounts reported in this column are valued based on the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
+See Note 12, "Share-Based Compensation," to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014, which is incorporated by reference herein, for a discussion of the relevant assumptions used in calculating these amounts.
+The following table sets forth, by grant date the grant date fair value of each award with respect to service as a director in 2014.
+These awards are fully vested.